DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 USB Connection to install the Command Station Software
 ======================================================

 The EX-CSB1 Express should come from your reseller with the EX-CommandStation software already installed.
-However, you may want to upgrade to the latest firmware or create your own EX-RAIL automation/animation scripts and upload them to the CS.
-A USB-A to USB-C cable (or a USB-C to USB-C cable if your computer has a USB-C connector) allows you to connect your CS to a computer to use our EX-Installer application or the Arduino IDE to install your files.
+However, you may want to upgrade when a new version is released or create your own EX-RAIL automation/animation scripts and upload them to the CS.
+A USB-A to USB-C cable (or a USB-C to USB-C cable if your computer has a USB-C connector) allows you to connect your CSB1 to a computer to use our EX-Installer application or the Arduino IDE to install your files.

 Resetting the CS
 =================